Lawyer Profile Detail

 In addition to his oil and gas practice, Cameron is regarded as one of Alberta’s leading lawyers with respect to wholesale and retail electricity and natural gas markets.
 He is at the forefront of emerging law with respect to climate change, and advises clients with respect to wind farm projects, trading in renewable energy credits, emissions management and alternative energy resources such as landfill gas and biofuels.

-Cameron’s practice extends beyond the office, acting as executive member of the National Environmental, Energy and Resources Law Section of the Canada Bar Association, board member of the Canada Committee of the International Energy Credit Association, and as member to both the Independent Power Producers and the Canadian Energy Law Foundation.
-In addition to his professional associations, Cameron is an active member in community organizations, including as board member for the Calgary Women’s Emergency Shelter, and Vice Chair of the Board, Vice President, Treasurer and Board Member of the Elbow Valley Community.
+Cameron’s practice extends beyond the office, acting as executive member of the National Environmental, Energy and Resources Law Section of the Canada Bar Association, board member of the Canada Committee of the International Energy Credit Association, and as member of both the Independent Power Producers and the Canadian Energy Law Foundation.
+He also sits as Chair of the Alberta Capacity Markets Working Group under the Contracts & Legal Education Committee of the International Energy Credit Association.
+In addition to his professional associations, Cameron is an active member in community organizations, including as board member for the Calgary Women’s Emergency Shelter, and Vice Chair of the Board and Vice President of the Elbow Valley Community.

 Prior to joining McCarthy Tétrault, Cameron was a partner at a global firm in Calgary where he led the Derivatives Practice Group, co-chaired the Recruitment Committee, chaired the Growth Committee and was a member of the Professional Development, Alumni and Stampede committees.